harryrabin/bun-patchbay/README.md

 ### bun bun

-Bun has a built-in dependency bundler that works similarly to webpack, but stores the bundled dependencies in an extremely efficient binary file called `node_modules.bun` that it will read from on launch instead of the `node_modules` directory.
+Bun has a built-in dependency bundler for your server-side dependencies that works similarly to webpack, but stores the bundled JavaScript in an extremely efficient binary file called `node_modules.bun` that it will read from on launch instead of the`node_modules` directory.
 This has some obvious speed perks for your app, so we included it in the default build script.